AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-QFTCurvedspacetime.md

 From a computational perspective, QFTCS provides a natural testing ground for the interplay between analytical and numerical methods.
 The Schwinger--DeWitt expansion, heat-kernel techniques, and zeta-function regularization offer analytically tractable approximation schemes, while the worldline formalism and lattice-inspired methods open avenues for Monte Carlo computation.
 Several of the projects in the associated repositories implement these methods explicitly.

 The chapter is organized as follows.
 Section 2 covers the historical foundations, from DeWitt through Hawking's derivation of black hole radiance.
 Section 3 describes the three central physical phenomena---Hawking radiation, the Unruh effect, and cosmological particle creation---that motivate and constrain the theoretical framework.
 Section 4 discusses the textbooks that consolidated the field.
 Section 5 presents the modern mathematical framework: the algebraic approach, the Hadamard condition, microlocal analysis, and local covariance.
 Section 6 traces the Hollands--Wald program that brought the framework to maturity.
 Section 7 covers applications: inflationary cosmology, the Standard Model in curved backgrounds, and worldline methods.
 Section 8 identifies gaps in the current bibliography and directions for future expansion.
-Section 9 provides the complete annotated bibliography with corrected metadata.
-Section 10 offers recommended reading paths at different levels of preparation.
+The last section offers recommended reading paths at different levels of preparation.

 # Historical Foundations (1952--1981)